pytchlang/pytch-tutorials/chase/tutorial.md

 to the point over a few seconds.

 Scratch has a handy block called "glide to" which does this.
-Pytch doesn't have that build it, but we can make it!
+Pytch doesn't have that built in, but we can make it!

 I'll add the code that uses it, and then we will go and create the actual ``glide_to`` method.
 Once we've created ``glide_to`` this code